 This development involves a complete overhaul of existing customs systems to enable their use within the framework of European Centralised Clearance (ECC).
 DELTA IE is the French system.

-It enables customs declarations to be received and processed entirely electronically and is intended to replace the current DELTA-G and DELTA-X systems.
+It enables the receipt and processing of customs declarations in a fully dematerialised manner and is intended to replace the current DELTA-G and DELTA-X systems.

 What are the objectives of DELTA IE?

-DELTA IE forms part of a Europe-wide modernisation of customs processes.
+DELTA IE forms part of a European modernisation of customs processes.
 Its objectives are:

-- to fully digitise customs clearance (end of paper),
+- fully digitalise customs clearance (end of paper),

-- to streamline the supply chain by allowing advance declarations,
+- streamline the supply chain by allowing advance declarations,

-- to enable automation via API/EDI for companies with regular flows.
+- enable automation via API/EDI for companies with regular flows.

 This is not merely an update to DELTA-G: it is a complete overhaul of the customs model.